 Is there sufficient provision of automatic fire detection?
+No Is the type of automatic fire detection suitable and free from obvious defect?
+No

 There is a part 6 fire alarm located in the entrance hallway.
 It could not be confirmed if this is interlinked into the flats, however, from visual examination it is reasonable to assume this is unlikely.
 The provision of a common fire alarm in converted flats of a stay put standard is not necessary.
 It may have been provided due to concerns over compartmentation in the building.
 If this is the case, then the current provision is not suitable and should be upgraded to the recommendations of LACoRS guidance for fire detection and alarm systems for a three-or four-storey building converted into self-contained flats which is: